Invenietis/CK-Core/DocFX/articles/using-the-activitymonitor.md

 }
 ```

-This child monitor will be linked to its parent monitor through a common topic sent to both.
+This child monitor will be linked to its parent monitor through log entries that will appear in both of them.